sfior/CENevo/README.md

 **Ecology**

-Data and scripts assessing phenotypic divergence in common gardens, and for evaluating CEN allelic effects in transplant experiments
+Data and scripts assessing phenotypic divergence in common gardens, and for evaluating DsCEN/2 allelic effects in transplant experiments

 **Genome assembly tools**